RBWR-Development/books/Automatic_ThermalPower_Control.md

 ## Behaviour
- STILL TO BE REVISED --> NON FINAL

 The computer will try to smoothly reach the desired level and then hold it.

-Be advised that if there are some processes affecting reactor power like changing temperature or xenon level, system might not be able to hold desired value precisely.
+Oscilations might occur due to processes affecting reactor power like negative temperature cöefficient or xenon levels.

-Also be advised that circulation flow is not effective at low temperatures and reactor powers, and it can quickly reach its limit.
+Changes in circulation flow is not effective at low temperatures and reactor powers. it can quickly reach its limit.
 This will be signaled with a sound notification.
-In that case, you can change to auto control of the rods.
-You can also control the other system (which is not under automatic control) independently.
-For example, if you see that due to xenon burnout the computer is reducing circulation flow close to 0% it would be wise to push the rods a little by hand to give circulation flow more space.
+In that case you have change mode to absorber movement mode.
+You can also control the other system manually.
+For example, if you see that due to xenon burnoff the computer is reducing circulation flow close to 0% it would be wise to insert control rods manually to give circulation flow more margin.

-When under automatic control, you will gain fewer points than you would if working in manual.